-The mass exodus of the Rohingya from Rakhine State began on August 25, 2017, when the Myanmar military initiated a targeted and systematic genocide campaign that included murdering, burning, torturing and raping (including children) the Rohingya.
+The mass exodus of the Rohingya from Rakhine State began on August 25, 2017, when the Myanmar (Burma) military initiated a targeted and systematic genocide campaign that included murdering, burning, torturing and raping (including children) the Rohingya.
 The Myanmar military went home to home and burned down around 300 Rohingya villages.

 About Humanity Rises

 Humanity Rises is a refugee humanitarian aid organization.
 Our fundamental belief is that during the world's darkest moments, light always shines through when humanity rises to help those affected by tragedy, and in helping to lift others, we lift ourselves.

 In 2017, the year Humanity Rises launched, our efforts were focused on restoring dignity and igniting hope in the lives of refugees stuck in camps in Greece.
 Driven by refugees' requests, to support that mission, we installed outdoor gym parks inside refugee camps that helped lift the spirit of the entire camp.
 We believe physical exercise helps restore dignity and is the best way to rebuild the emotional strength refugees need to maintain the hope necessary to survive.

 By the end of 2017, after 700,000+ Rohingya fled from Rakhine State after the Myanmar military initiated a targeted and systematic ethnic cleansing campaign, it became clear we needed to do something to help the innocent souls at the center of this unimaginable genocide.
 Our current mission is to alleviate suffering by providing medical care to the stateless Rohingya people in Bangladesh.
 That care is focused on diseases, illnesses, and injuries ranging from third-degree burns, bullet wounds, rape-induced pregnancies, contusions, Diptheria, Cholera, severe dehydration, chest infections, eye infections, and beyond.